 The Adventures of Zelda Richardson series

-The Lover’s Portrait: Art Art Mystery
+The Lover’s Portrait: An Art Mystery (Book 2)

 “Firmly set in Amsterdam, this enjoyable mystery explores the darker world of misappropriated and stolen art works during World War II….A good insight, via fiction, into the dark world of stolen artefacts, well researched and written with a good pace…”

 Holiday Gone Wrong: An Adventures of Zelda Richardson mystery thriller series short story (Book 1.5)

 By the eBook now on Amazon.

 Zelda Richardson is back on the road – destination Panama and Costa Rica.
 On her agenda: learning to scuba dive, exploring rainforests, and climbing a volcano.
 Not on her to-do list: capturing the attention of a drug dealer, buying illegal artifacts at a local market, or becoming the target of a tourism scam.
 Will she ever be able to go on holiday without it turning into an international incident?

 How did Zelda Richardson get from Nepal in Down and Out in Kathmandu to Amsterdam in The Lover’s Portrait?
 This short story will help fans better understand this unintentional amateur sleuth’s decision to study art history and give new readers a taste of her tantalizing misadventures.

 “Every time I read a Zelda novel I get an incredible urge to travel!
 The author does a fantastic job with setting and making you feel as if you were there.
 This short Zelda adventure is a perfect ‘amuse-bouche,’ giving the reader a glimpse of author’s knack for story-telling.”
 Tempeste Blake

 Down and Out in Kathmandu: A Backpacker Mystery (Book 1)